tsewang-sonam/playArea/README.md

 ### Steps to Run the App

 Open Terminal
-Run this command to clone the repo - "https://github.com/tsewang-sonam/playArea.git"
+Run command to clone the repo - "https://github.com/tsewang-sonam/playArea.git"

 Open the Project in Xcode
 Click the Run button (play icon) or press Cmd + R